rosalindfranklininstitute/RedLionfish/README.md

 ## Build conda package

-Navigate to `conda-recipe`.
+Execute command-line `conda-build conda-recipe`

-Execute on the command-line `conda build .`.
+or navigate to `conda-recipe`, and execute on the command-line `conda build .`

 It will take a while to complete.